Conduct and safety

 During the first week of school and periodically throughout the semester, students are made aware of crimes on campus and methods to counteract criminal activity.
-This is accomplished through a variety of means, primarily static displays and presentations, usually in conjunction with Residence Life, the Student Health and Counseling Center and Student Services.
+This is accomplished through a variety of means, primarily static displays and presentations, usually in conjunction with Residence Life, the Student Health and Counseling Center and Center for Student Rights and Responsibilities.

 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.

 In addition to seminars, information is disseminated to students and employees through crime prevention awareness brochures, security alert posters, displays and articles in the student newspaper.

 During business hours, the University of Alaska Fairbanks is open to students, parents, employees, contractors, guests and invitees.
 During non business hours, access to all UAF facilities is by key or key card, if issued, or by admittance via the University Police Department or Residence Life staff.
 The University Police Department will only allow access into a building or office if the person requesting access has presented a valid picture ID, and their office is listed in the UAF Directory, or else special permission has been granted by the authorizing department and that special authorization is on file with the University Police Department.

 Residential facilities are secured 24 hours a day and are accessible by card swipe access (residents only).
 During the evening hours, the residence hall doors are staffed by desk attendants, who will authorize the entry of non-residents upon sign-in by residents of the building and valid picture ID.

 The safety and security of the UAF campus is regularly checked by both full and part time staff.
 This includes checks of all emergency phones and (during periods of darkness) exterior lights, and if deficiencies are noted, Facilities Services personnel are contacted for repairs.
 Building and parking lot security is checked frequently, with security surveys conducted when necessary.